papsti/macpan-workshop/syllabus.md

 We assume that workshop participants are professional epidemiological modellers who use, or want to use, compartmental models to address public health issues.
 The material is specifically tailored to such modellers at the [Public Health Agency of Canada](https://www.canada.ca/en/public-health.html).

-Without [preparation](#preparation), participants should be comfortable with the following.
+Participants should be comfortable with the following.
 * Basic terminology and ideas about [compartmental models in epidemiology](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
-* Some experience coding to solve scientific problems.[^Rfamiliarity]
+* Basic coding to solve scientific problems.[^Rfamiliarity]
+* Familiarity with common terminology in statistical modelling.[^statisticalmodelling]

+Details on how to prepare for the workshop are covered [here](#preparation).

 ## Background